spacetelescope/jwst/docs/jwst/clean_flicker_noise/main.rst

       ramp or image.
    #.
 Scale the median image by the representative flux for each
       integration.
    #.
-Add the subtracted background level back into the median image
+Add the subtracted reference background level back into the median image
       (NIRISS SOSS only).

 #.
 Iterate over each integration and group in the data, to fit and correct